waggle-sensor/waggle-docs/writing-docs/using-markdown.md

 ## Admonitions

-Docusaurus has a special syntax to create admonitions and callouts:
+In addition to the usual Markdown syntax (`> some tip`), Docusaurus has a special syntax to create admonitions and callouts:

     :::tip My tip